These are slightly moister and softer than standard British shortbread, although they still have that pleasing shortbread crumble on the tongue.

 - Preheat your oven to 190 C (170 C fan-assisted).

-- Roll the dough into small balls – like small golf balls – between your palms, and place on the lined baking trays 3x4 with plenty of room to spread out.
+- Roll the dough into small balls like small golf balls (25-28g each) between your palms, and place on the lined baking trays 3x4 with plenty of room to spread out.

 - Bake for around 10 minutes (carefully turning the trays halfway through for even baking), until they’ve spread out but a light finger tap in the middle still feels soft.
 Remove the trays from the oven and leave the cookies to cool on the trays for 10 minutes or so until they feel much firmer, before removing them to a cooling rack.

-- Once fully cooled, dust with icing sugar.
+- Once fully cooled, dust with icing sugar if you like.

 I’m quite a fan of any of vanilla, peppermint, orange, almond, coffee, or cherry flavouring with these cookies.
 You could make just one flavour; or, don’t add the extract in Step 2, but portion out the creamed butter/sugar/egg into as many bowls as you have flavourings, and add the extracts separately.
 Mix in a suitable proportion of the dry ingredients to each separately-flavoured bowl.